qwertphobia/metadata-manipulation-tool/README.md

 *Example: If Alex sends a photo to Bob, Bob can find out Alice's location.
 Alice might not want to leak her location by accident.*

 **Warning**:

 Both exiftool and pyexiftool needs to be installed for the program to run.
 Pyexiftool can be installed using ```pip install PyExifTool``` .
-Exiftool can be installed with package managers to Linux (apt): ```sudo apt install exiftool```
+Exiftool can be installed with package managers to automatically set PATH.

+Linux (apt): ```sudo apt install exiftool```

-Linux (dnf): ```sudo dnf install perl-Image-ExifTool``` Linux (pacman): ```sudo pacman -S perl-image-exiftool``` Windows (winget): ```winget install -e --id OliverBetz.ExifTool``` Windows (chocolatey): ```choco install exiftool``` Macos (brew): ```brew install exiftool```
+Linux (dnf): ```sudo dnf install perl-Image-ExifTool```

+Linux (pacman): ```sudo pacman -S perl-image-exiftool```

+Windows (winget): ```winget install -e --id OliverBetz.ExifTool```

+Windows (chocolatey): ```choco install exiftool```

+Macos (brew): ```brew install exiftool```

 Manual Installation at exiftool.org.
 Please add exiftool to the environmental variables.

 **Usage**: